Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    ===========
    BundleTransformer.TypeScript contains translator-adapter
    `TypeScriptTranslator` (supports TypeScript
-   (http://www.typescriptlang.org) version 1.5.0).
-This adapter makes
-   translation of TypeScript-code to JS-code.
+   (http://www.typescriptlang.org) version 1.6 Beta).
+This adapter makes translation of TypeScript-code to JS-code.
 Also contains debugging HTTP-handler `TypeScriptAssetHandler`, which is responsible for text output of translated TypeScript-asset.